8ta4/say/README.md

     └── read-write.txt
 ```

+> What is the `archive/` folder?

 The `archive/` directory stores all your transcripts.
 Each day's transcript is organized by year (`YYYY`), month (`MM`), and day (`DD`).
 The transcript for today is saved every 10 minutes.

+> What is the `live/` folder?

 The `live/` directory contains the real-time transcript for today.

+> Why are there `read-only.txt` and `read-write.txt` files?

 The `read-only.txt` file is just that - read-only.
 While you technically can edit this file, it’s best not to.

 Feel free to make edits in the `read-write.txt` file.

-### Backup
+> How do I back up my transcripts?

 You can consider backing up `archive/` directory. `say` gives you the freedom to choose your preferred backup or cloud storage method.

+> How do I secure my transcripts?

+You can protect your data using device-level encryption.

 ### Recording

+> How accurate are the transcriptions?

+`say` aims to capture your thoughts anytime, but common sense applies.
+If any human listener cannot understand you, `say` will probably struggle too.

+> How can I improve transcription accuracy?

 You might need to learn to verbalize every internal monologue and express yourself more coherently.

-Prolonged speaking can strain your voice, and continuous speaking may require voice training.

 To avoid contaminating your recordings, you might want to consider living alone or avoiding playing any songs or movies that could interfere with your recording.
 If you are married, consider getting a divorce.

-To improve accuracy, you can consider accent coaching, simpler diction, or avoiding complex or fancy vocabulary.
+You can consider accent coaching, simpler diction, or avoiding complex or fancy vocabulary.
 This is similar to learning to touch-type to type faster.

-`say` aims to capture your thoughts anytime, but common sense applies.
-If any human listener cannot understand you, `say` will probably struggle too.

-### Encryption

-We encourage you to use device-level encryption to protect your data.
+Prolonged speaking can strain your voice, and continuous speaking may require voice training.